 - Doesn’t allow you to schedule scans.

-AVG AntiVirus for Mac is the perfect choice for those looking for a “set-it-and-forget-it” antivirus.
-It doesn’t have any advanced add-ons — such as VPNs or parental controls — but its malware scanning technology is the best there is.
+AVG AntiVirus for Mac is a good choice for those looking for a “set-it-and-forget-it” antivirus.
+It doesn’t have any advanced add-ons — such as VPNs or parental controls — but its malware scanning technology is good.

 Can Macs get viruses?